 What are ethics?

-What is diversity, equity and inclusivity and how are these concepts relevant to activists?
+What are diversity, equity, and inclusivity and how are these concepts relevant to activists?

 A list of relevant topics to this chapter